 Research into counselling should be undertaken by competent researchers who are familiar with the values of counselling.
 It requires full consideration of ethical issues and concern for the dignity and welfare of the participants.
 Researchers have a responsibility to behave in ways that are as consistent as possible with the core values of counselling.
 Research that violates those values is unethical and should not be undertaken.
 The fully informed consent of all parties is a fundamental ethical imperative in experimental research.

-Conflicts between Ethical Priciples
+Conflicts between Counselling Values and Ethical Priciples

 The complexity of ethical issues makes it likely that different ethical principles and clauses within the Charter may cause problems in specific circumstances producing ethical conflict.
 Sometimes the provisions in the Charter may also clash with the expectations of, such as, Legal Professionals.
 By their very nature the resolution of ethical dilemmas is not guaranteed to be simple.